strudelAndCoffee/weather-or-not/README.md

 https://strudelandcoffee.github.io/weather-or-not/

-This application was developed as a weekly challenge for the University of Texas Code Boot Camp.
+This application was developed as a weekly challenge for the University of Texas Code Boot Camp, and utilizes the OpenWeather API (https://openweathermap.org/api/one-call-api), as well as Bootstrap and Moment.js.

 All code is original, except where cited.
 A mockup for page layout and style was provided, and functionality guidelines were given through a user story and acceptance criteria.

 ## User Story